gilzellner/ibasketball_to_ics/README.md

-So the ibasketball.co.il lets you export schedules, but they are not easy to use. they export excel files, which nobody uses today anyway and manually entering on your phone sucks. this script take a CSV converted file and converts it to an ICS file you can import on your iphone or android or calendar.
+So ibasketball.co.il lets you export schedules, but they are not easy to use. they export excel files, which nobody uses today anyway and manually entering on your phone sucks. this script take a CSV converted file and converts it to an ICS file you can import on your iphone or android or calendar.